 Filters have two components to them.
 The first is a code is placed in a paper ad that, when scanned using Snapchat, unlocks a special filter.
 You may have noticed businesses using QR codes that need to be scanned in the app.
 This is part of the filter ads.
 This type ad can give your business a sense of mystery and intrigue.
 Especially since this is a fairly new type of mobile advertising.
 Secondly, you can use a Snap to unlock code that leads to a video ad.

-The downside here is that this type of ad is very new so it's hard to know how popular it will become, making it a bit riskier than other options.
+The downside here is that this type of ad is very new.
+This makes it difficult to know how popular it will become.

 Geofilters are particularly interesting.
 Geofilters target users in a certain location.
 You can run a national geofilter or a localized one.
 This will take the appearance of a frame using your business’ logo around your Snap.
 They will also share the filtered photo with their followers, who are exposed to your brand.
 This ad format is best suited for small businesses new to a neighborhood aiming to gain awareness in the area.

 One of the other questions that business owners have is how much advertising on Snapchat can cost.
-The interesting thing about Snapchat ad cost is that there seems to be an option available for all types of businesses.
+The interesting thing about Snapchat ad cost is that there are options available for all types of businesses.
 The full suite of ad offerings from Snapchat range in price from a few bucks to thousands of dollars.
-You can get a Geofilter ad going for as little as five dollars or spend a few thousand dollars to expand the parameters.
+You can get a Geofilter ad for as little as five dollars.
+Or spend a few thousand dollars to expand the parameters.
 Sponsored filters, on the other end of the spectrum, will cost six figures per day.
 Discover ads are somewhere in between, often in the five figures.

-Some other benefits to Snapchat ads are the ability to create unique ad experiences and utilize the platform for exclusive promotions.
+Some other benefits to Snapchat ads are the ability to create unique ad experiences and utilization for exclusive promotions.
 The biggest draw for your ad campaigns is that your customers can only see them for 24 hours.
-This means that your stories need to be catchy, to-the-point, and create impact in the shortest possible time by giving viewers just a glimpse.
+This means that your stories need to be catchy and to-the-point.
+They must create impact in the shortest possible time by giving viewers just a glimpse.
 This will leave them wanting more and allow them to seek you out for more content.
 Another draw to the short nature of Snapchat is how you can use it to create exclusive promotions.
 You can create flash sales and limited-time offers.
-Scarcity incites impulse buying, leading customers more likely to purchase your products due to the sense of urgency you are creating for them.
+Scarcity incites impulse buying.
+Customers are more likely to purchase your products due to the sense of urgency you are creating for them.

-Because ads are skippable, and users are taking full advantage of that, brands are getting a lot less exposure than they could be.
-Since Snapchat CEO, Evan Spiegel has famously been against collecting too much user data, a stance that seems to be contributing to the slow adoption rate among social media marketers.
+Because ads are skippable, brands are getting a lot less exposure than they could be.
+Since Snapchat CEO, Evan Spiegel has famously been against collecting too much user data.
+A stance that seems to be contributing to the slow adoption rate among social media marketers.

-Snapchat has had a lot of ups and downs when it comes to advertising.
+When it comes to advertising, there are many Snapchat pros and cons.
 However, its unique features, and wide variety of price points, could make it a viable platform for businesses to utilize.
-The important thing is to way the benefits and downsides that Snapchat offers with your business’ social media strategy to see if it’s a fit.
+The important thing is to weigh the benefits and downsides Snapchat offers with your business’ social media strategy.